Gyeongjong of Joseon

-Gyeongjong (20 November 1688 – 11 October 1724), personal name Yi Yun, was the 20th monarch of the Joseon dynasty of Korea.
-He was the eldest son of King Sukjong by his concubine, Royal Noble Consort Hui of the Indong Jang clan.
+Gyeongjong (20 November 1688 – 11 October 1724), (Note: In the Korean calendar (lunisolar), he was born on the 28th day of the 10th lunar month and died on the 25th day of the 8th lunar month.) personal name Yi Yun, was the 20th monarch of Joseon.
+His father was King Sukjong and his biological mother was the infamous Concubine Hui.

 Biography

 In 1690, Gyeongjong's designation as heir to the throne precipitated a struggle between the Noron faction, which supported his half-brother Prince Yeoning, and the Soron faction, which supported Gyeongjong of Joseon.
 Due to this struggle, Soron scholars were kept out of power and factional strife reached a high point during Gyeongjong's reign.

 Following the death of King Sukjong in 1720, Crown Prince Hwiso (Yi Yun, 이윤 왕세자) ascended the throne at age 31 as King Gyeongjong.
 When Sukjong died in 1720, he supposedly told Yi Yi-myoung to name Yeoning-geum as Gyeongjong's heir, but suspicions arose between Soron, Noron enemies, from the absence of a historiographer or recorder.

 Gyeongjong suffered from ill health during his reign, and the Noron political faction pressured Gyeongjong to step down in favor of his half-brother, Prince Yeoning.
 In 1720, two months after his enthronement, his half brother, Prince Yeoning (the future King Yeongjo) was installed as Crown Prince (wangseje, 왕세제, 王世弟) to handle state affairs, since the king's weak health made impossible for him to manage politics.

 It is said that, Gyeongjong's mother, Lady Jang, was to blame for his illnesses.
 She was sentenced to death by poison, in 1701.
 Following the ruling, Lady Jang begged to see her son, the Crown Prince (later Gyeongjong).
 As she dashed towards him to greet him, she inflicted a severe injury to the Crown Prince's lower abdomen that left him sterile and unable to produce an heir.
 Owing to King Gyeongjong's fragile health, he had no energy or time to do anything significant in the four years of his reign.

 This aggravated the power struggle and led to a big massacre, namely the Shinimsahwa (辛壬士禍).
 The Norons sent memorials to the king to no effect while the Sorons used this to their advantage—claiming the Noron faction were trying to usurp power and subsequently getting their rival faction removed from several offices.
 Members of the Soron faction then came up with an idea to assassinate the heir (Yeoning-geum) under the cover of hunting for a white fox said to be haunting the palace, but Queen dowager Inwon protected him and he was able to keep living, after this he said to the king he rather would go and live as a commoner.